 Last updated: 10 Feb 2020

 Perpetual license holders still receive monthly updates, but these only include security updates and bug fixes (not new features).

-If your Windows 10 operating system is approaching the end of its 18-month life (in other words you have not installed two previous version updates) it is possible that Microsoft will automatically update your computer to keep your computer safe from potential security issues.
+If your Windows operating system is approaching the end of its supported life, it is possible that Microsoft will automatically update your computer to keep your computer safe from potential security issues.

 Microsoft changed the name of Microsoft Office update channels on 9th June 2020

 This lesson uses the new update channel names that came into effect on 9th June 2020.
 You may still see the older names referred to in older documentation.

 - Semi-Annual Enterprise Channel (old name Semi-Annual Channel).

 Home users of Office are not allowed to use the Enterprise Microsoft Office update channels